Saudi mass arrests jolt markets but many see overdue swoop on corruption

 “Its spread to the general population is evidence that no one is excluded from legal accountability, and this will eventually benefit the citizen and (national) development.”

-Reporting by Gulf team; writing by William Maclean; editing by Mark Heinrich
+Reporting by Gulf team and Arshad Mohammed in Washington; writing by William Maclean; editing by Mark Heinrich